Etaash-mathamsetty/Proton/docs/FSR4.md

 TODO

+**MLFG info:**

+There is no DLL from AMD's downloading website (as of when im writing this) that supports MLFG overrides.
+Therefore, the only way to use MLFG is to grab FSR 4.0.3 DLLs and use those.
+However, for the FSR 4.0.3 DLLs to offer redstone frame generation you need to **set the windows version in the wine prefix to windows 11**.
+An alternative would be to place a amdxcffx64.dll from windows into your wine prefix, as the code required for MLFG overrides has been implemented into Proton-EM 10.0-33 and higher.

 **Required System Configuration:**

 RDNA4 will work out of the box in FP8 mode using mesa 25.2.
 Set `PROTON_FSR4_UPGRADE=1` and enjoy the quality (and performance).
 On Proton-EM 10.0-2D and higher if the game supports SDK 2.0.0 then FSR 4.0.2 will be used by default, just like Windows.
 (The same applies to RDNA3)